 Event Planning Basics: How To Organize A Great Event With Less Stress

-If this is a company activity, meet with the executives and ask them questions about what kind of event they want it to be, what the objectives are, and who are the target attendees.
+If this is a company activity, meet with the executives and ask them questions about what kind of event they want it to be.
+Also, what the objectives are, and who are the target attendees before planning an event.
 For an external event, talk to the client openly in order to get their honest thoughts and expectations.
 It is important to get a clear vision of the event in your head before you start the actual preparations.

-When talking to company executives or clients, be transparent about the expenses.
-Do not make false promises of having a grand event for a small budget, but do not overcharge for a simple execution, either.
-No amount of short-term gain will be able to make up for the consequences if you lose the trust of people who chose you to bring their vision to life.
+When talking to company executives or clients, be transparent about the expenses while promoting an event.
+Do not make false promises of having a grand event for a small budget.
+But do not overcharge for a simple execution, either.
+No amount of short-term gain will be able to make up for the consequences.
+In case you lose the trust of people who chose you to bring their vision to life.

 If there’s a need to, it is best to negotiate the budget during this time.
 Do not wait until contracts have been signed and suppliers have started working on their deliverables before you raise expense issues with the company or the client.
-At the same time, set a buffer amount that will give you enough room to make adjustments in case prices suddenly go up while preparations are underway.
+At the same time, set a buffer amount that will give you enough room to make adjustments in case prices suddenly go up.

 While it is possible to rush your suppliers and execute an event in a very short amount of time, this leaves you susceptible to mistakes.
 Your suppliers may also make errors that will be costly to fix.
-The worst that can happen is for no one to notice the mistake until the day of the event; by then, it will be too late to make adjustments.
+The worst that can happen is for no one to notice the mistake until the day of the event when planning.
+By then, it will be too late to make adjustments.

 When you are in a hurry, you might overlook some important matters and end up with a half-baked event.
 You may also not have the time to go over every detail with your suppliers and have to leave some decisions for them to make, which may not always align with the original objectives and theme of the activity.